Master of Education (MEd) in Special Education – Moderate to Severe (Licensure)

 - Secondary school

-MEd in Special Education: Moderate to Severe (Licensure) Program FAQs
+MEd in Special Education: Moderate to Severe FAQs

-There are different graduate certificate and degree options available for those specific levels at GCU, including a Graduate Special Education Certificate Online (Mild to Moderate Disabilities) and Master of Education (MEd) in Special Education – Moderate to Severe (Non-licensure) degree.
+GCU offers different graduate certificates and degree options available for the specific levels mentioned above, including a Graduate Certificate of Completion Special Education, Mild to Moderate and Master of Education (MEd) in Special Education: Moderate to Severe (Non-licensure) degree.

 Yes.
-While the master’s in special education degree at GCU requires you to hold a bachelor’s degree to be eligible, it does not need to be a bachelor’s in education.
-The program is set up for any type of student who wishes to change careers or advance their current career in the education field.
+While this master’s degree program at GCU requires you to hold a bachelor’s degree to be eligible, it does not need to be a bachelor’s in education.
+The program is designed to help prepare you to possibly change careers or help you work toward enhancing your current career in the education field.

-An online master’s degree from GCU delivers the same high-quality education as a traditional, on-campus degree while providing you with a more convenient format.
-Online degrees are becoming increasingly popular, and employers are typically most concerned with an institution’s accreditation status rather than the format in which the degree was obtained.
+An online master’s degree in special education from GCU delivers the same quality education as a traditional, on-campus degree while providing you with a more convenient format.
+Online degrees are becoming increasingly popular, and employers are typically most concerned with an institution’s accreditation status rather than the format in which the degree was obtained.2, 3

 Core Courses